 - To prevent traffic from being automatically routed to the new version, use

-- To deploy to a specific GCP project, use the
+- To deploy to a specific Google Cloud project, use the

 For example, to deploy the service defined by the

 Google Cloud project, assign it a custom version ID, and prevent traffic

 from being routed to the new version:

 gcloud app deploy --project PROJECT_ID --version VERSION_ID --no-promote

 For more information about this command, see the

 gcloud app deploy